-Turkish-led forces pursue assault around Syrian border towns
+Turkish-led forces seize parts of Syrian town in offensive

 For a graphic on 'Turkey hits Kurdish militia targets' click here

-Reporting by Daren Butler and Reuters correspondents in the region; Editing by Elaine Hardcastle
+Reporting by Daren Butler in Istanbul, Tom Perry in Beirut and Reuters correspondents in the region, Kirsti Knolle in Vienna; Editing by Elaine Hardcastle and Frances Kerry